mattermost/docs/source/install/trouble_mysql.rst

-  Some of the commands used in this section alter the database. **Use these commands only if your Mattermost installation has failed.** Do not directly manipulating the MySQL database for a working Mattermost installation.
+  Some of the commands used in this section alter the database. **Use these commands only if your Mattermost installation has failed.** Do not directly manipulate the MySQL database for a working Mattermost installation.

 The ``mattermost`` Database